 Effects of Adding a Speed Booster Adapter

 - The Speed Booster adds more optical elements between your subject and the camera’s sensor.
 Light is bending more than before.
 This may affect image sharpness, as well as add optical aberrations.
-In my opinion, any degradation of performances from the Speed Boosters is minimal with respect to their benefits.
+In my opinion, any degradation of performances from the Speed Boosters is minimal concerning their benefits.

 - When you put a Speed Booster on the back of a lens, its optics change the equivalent or perceived focal length, and thus the field of view of the lens.
 A Speed Booster with a reduced value of 0.7x will decrease the effective focal length and consequently increase the field of view of a given lens: a 50mm lens with a Speed Booster will have an equivalent focal length of a 35mm lens.
 (50mm x 0.7 = 35mm)

 - Effective Aperture increases: